Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Discussion

-\paragraph{Discussion on other inverse problems} The inability to compute $\nabla \log p(\V \mid \x_t)$ along time, combined with the lack of simultaneous diagonalizability across different algorithms, also applies to more general inverse problems such as inpainting.
+The inability to compute $\nabla \log p(\V \mid \y_t)$ along time, combined with the lack of simultaneous diagonalizability across different algorithms, also applies to more general inverse problems such as inpainting.
 In general, there is no reason to expect that the data covariance and the degradation operator share the same eigenvectors \cite{Galerne_Leclaire_gaussian_inpainting_2017_siims}.
 This presents a challenging research direction for developing metrics that closely approximate the exact 2-Wasserstein distance.

+Beyond the Gaussian setting, it is not yet clear whether the CGDM algorithm can be effectively implemented.
+Nevertheless, preliminary experiments, presented in Figure~\ref{fig:CGDM_on_CIFAR} and conducted on an inpainting task using the CIFAR-10 dataset for visualization purposes, suggest that this approach could be a further investigation as a promising direction for improving the solution of inverse problems with diffusion models.
+Some hyperparameters still need to be tuned, as the reconstructions produced by CGDM exhibit noticeable contrast artifacts.